berkecanrizai/tv-program-simulator/README.txt

+This was our project for the operating systems course.
 Firstly, all of the parts (1, 2, logging) are working properly.

 1-2) Here, we initialize gettimeofday.
 We then initialize the values we have taken with arguements.